-The Census which provides the base population is considered to be highly accurate.
-Migration flows are more difficult to measure but the LFS survey is considered to have a high level of accuracy due to the relatively large sample, though no error calculations have been made.
+The Census which provides the base population is considered to be accurate.
+Migration flows are more difficult to measure but the LFS survey is considered to have a high level of accuracy due to the relatively large sample.

 5.2.2.2 Register Coverage